A roof in the woods

 The answer is not so obvious.
 If the choice also includes starry skies, silence and snow-laden pines, many folks would take a camper cabin over a fancy inn, even if they have to use vault toilets and cook over a fire.

-Minnesota's 83 camper cabins in 26 state parks are so popular many people reserve them as soon as reservations open, a year in advance.
+Minnesota's camper cabins are so popular many people reserve them as soon as reservations open, a year in advance.

 The 12- by 16-foot log cabins have bunk beds, a table and chairs, and many have screened porches, electricity and heat.
 There's always water, and in summer, guests can use campground shower facilities.